Coed Gym - Hintonburg (Mon) Rules

 Double Minors = 4:00 minutes

-Any high stick that makes contact with another player.
+Any high stick that makes contact with another player above the shoulders.

 Head contact, including face wash.

-Any minor penalty deemed by the ref to be excessive.
+Any minor penalty deemed by the ref to be excessive and not warranting a major/match penalty.

 Any penalty in which the ref deems excessive, intent to injure or a reckless play, includes accidental.

-Players who are assessed a major penalty, automatically receive a $20 fine.
+Players who are assessed a major penalty, automatically receive a game misconduct.
+The penalty must be served by a player on the floor.

 Misconduct = 10:00 minutes